The Fall of the Viscount: The crash of Capital Airlines flight 20

 The post-war aviation boom in the late 1940s and 1950s was a time of spectacular growth in America’s air travel industry, when many of the nation’s legacy airlines got their wings, transforming from small, ad-hoc organizations into transportation titans.
 But while some of the major carriers of this period still exist today, others may be less familiar to modern readers — including Capital Airlines, which in the mid-1950s was the fifth largest airline in the United States by passengers carried (a ranking held by Alaska Airlines today).
 Based at National Airport in Washington, D.C., Capital Airlines pioneered some of the most ubiquitous aspects of modern air travel, including the fold-down tray table and the no-frills economy ticket.
 And yet, by the end of 1961, it was gone forever.

-The story of Capital Airlines’ rise and fall are both closely tied to an extraordinary airplane, the Vickers Viscount.
+The story of Capital Airlines’ rise and fall is closely tied to an extraordinary airplane, the Vickers Viscount.
 Designed in the United Kingdom by Vickers-Armstrongs in the 1940s, the four-engine Viscount was intended to revitalize the British aircraft manufacturing industry and transform the world’s airways — and by many measures it proved successful at both.
 The Viscount was the first passenger airliner to be equipped with turboprop engines, which use a turbine, similar to a jet engine, in order to drive a propeller.
 At that time, all airliners were powered by radial piston engines, similar in concept to the internal combustion engines in traditional automobiles.
 However, these engines, driven by an array of pistons slamming up and down, were loud, inefficient, and unreliable.
 In contrast, the turbines powering the Viscount’s four Rolls Royce Dart turboprop engines only needed to spin in place very fast, providing greater mechanical energy to turn the propeller with fewer moving parts.

 The Dart, like all turboprop engines, has a large, open inlet that that draws air into a compressor section, where the air is pressurized before being fed into the combustion chamber.
 In the combustion chamber, the pressurized air is mixed with fuel and ignited, causing it to expand.
 Within the constricted space of the combustion chamber, this expansion translates into acceleration, propelling the air at high speed through the turbine section.
 The energy from this air spins the turbine, which is connected by a shaft to the compressors and to the propeller gearbox, from which rotational energy is transmitted to the propeller.
 The propeller is responsible for almost all the thrust generated by a turboprop engine, in contrast to a turbojet engine, which is largely similar but generates thrust directly from the turbine exhaust.
 The advantage of a turboprop engine over a true jet engine is that a propeller is more efficient at lower speeds and altitudes, making turboprops ideal for short, regional flights.